miriamkw/GluPredKit/README.md

 Refers to using preprocessed data to train a blood glucose prediction model.
 - Directory: `glupredkit/models`
 - Base Class: `BaseModel`

+Some essential details are:
+- The model training must handle predicting trajectories up to the defined prediction horizon.
+- The predict method must output a list of lists of predicted trajectories with 5-minute interval outputs.
+If the model only predicts one value, the model must implement for example linear interpolation to return the predicted trajectories.

 The method `process_data` in `base_model.py` handles addition of time-lagged features, removal of NaN values and other library- or model-specific configurations for the model data input format.